 1. How many PRP injections will I need?

 In many situations one PRP injection is all that is needed.
-When an individual has a tendon related problem, one injection of high quality, PRP at the affected site is usually all that is necessary.
-The combination of one PRP injection, following a post injection rehab protocol, and time is usually all that is necessary to achieve a good outcome. it can take anywhere from six weeks to six months to achieve the maximum benefit after a Prp injection.
-This is in part because the biology of healing takes time, and everyone heals differently.
+When an individual has a tendon related problem, one injection of high quality PRP at the affected site is usually all that is necessary.
+The combination of one PRP injection, following a post injection rehab protocol and time is usually all that is necessary to achieve a good outcome.
+It can take anywhere from six weeks to six months to achieve the maximum benefit after a PRP injection.
+This is in part because the biology of healing takes time and everyone heals differently.
 For some locations, such as the knee or hip joint, the Sports injury doctor will discuss the options and rationale for more than one PRP injection.

 1. Is PRP covered by insurance?